To build models, use the Simulink® Editor and the Library Browser.

 For additional ways to open a model, see Open a Model.

-Use one of these techniques to open the Simulink Library Browser from MATLAB:
+Use any of these techniques to open the Simulink Library Browser from MATLAB:

 The Library Browser opens and displays a tree view of the Simulink block libraries on your system.
 As you click libraries in the tree, the contents of the library appear in the right pane.

-Note: Simulink comes with block libraries in addition to the Simulink library.
+Simulink comes with block libraries in addition to the Simulink library.
 These libraries support simulating supplied example models that contain blocks from those libraries.
-However, you cannot generate code or modify these blocks without the relevant product licenses.
+However, you can generate code or modify these blocks only with the relevant product licenses.